brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-03.md

 "What?"

-"Luna's divinity is fleeting," Remus supplied, "Once she... ah, becomes a 'woman'.
+"Luna's divinity is fleeting", Remus supplied, "Once she... ah, becomes a 'woman'.
 Then her body becomes her own to do what she will, and the goddess inhabiting her body will move on.
 Treat her like you would any other girl.
 I imagine that's all she wants.
 She wants a boy, who hasn't